regen-network/regen-ledger/CONTRIBUTING.md

 - each issue should have one `Scope` label
 - each issue should have one `Status` label
 - new issues should always start with either `Status: Proposed` or `Status: Bug`
-- new issues should be reviewed by core contributors on a daily basis and updated with the appropriate `Status` label
-- ...

 #### Using Labels With Pull Requests

 - `Type`, `Scope`, and `Status` labels are not required for pull requests because pull request titles must be written using semantic commits (i.e. the title should include the type and scope of the pull request) and because each pull request should have a corresponding issue with the appropriate `Type`, `Scope`, and `Status` labels applied
-- ...

 ### Using Semantic Commits

-We use [semantic commits](https://www.semanticcommits.org/en/v1.0.0/) for pull request titles and the first commit of a new branch.
-Semantic commits are not required for individual commits within a pull request.
+The [semantic commit](https://www.semanticcommits.org/en/v1.0.0/) format is required for pull request titles, which will be used as the commit message with "squash and merge".
+The first commit of a new branch should be a semantic commit but semantic commits are not required for individual commits.

+General guidelines to keep in mind:

+- `build`, `ci`, and `chore` should only be used when updating non-production code
 - `fix`, `feat`, `refactor`, and `perf` should only be used when updating production code
 - `test` should only be used when updating tests
-- `style` should only be used when no production code is changed
+- `style` should only be used when updating format
 - `docs` should only be used when updating documentation
-- `build`, `ci`, and `chore` should only be used when updating non-production code

-To write useful commit message descriptions, it’s good practice to start the description with a verb, such as “add”, “remove”, "update", or “fix”, followed by what was done.
+Also, to write useful commit message descriptions, it’s good practice to start with a verb, such as “add”, “remove”, "update", or “fix”.

 #### Pull Request Titles

 We use "squash and merge" when merging pull requests, which uses the title of the pull request as the merged commit.
 For this reason, pull requests titles must follow the format of semantic commits and should include the appropriate type and scope, and `!` should be added to the type prefix if the pull request introduces an API or client breaking change and will therefore require a major release.

-The appropriate type and scope of the pull request should be provided by the labels of the corresponding issue but the scope and type may need to be adjusted during the implementation.
-If the type and scope need to be adjusted during the implementation, the labels of the corresponding issue should be updated to reflect those changes.
+The appropriate type and scope of the pull request should be provided by the labels of the corresponding issue but the type and scope may need to be adjusted during the implementation.
+If the type and scope need to be adjusted during the implementation, the label used in the corresponding issue should be updated to reflect those changes.
 The format of the pull request title is verified during the CI process and the allowed type prefixes are defined in [this json file](https://github.com/commitizen/semantic-commit-types/blob/v3.0.0/index.json).

 The scope is not required and may be excluded if the pull request does not update any golang code within a go module but the scope should be included and should reflect the location of the go module whenever golang code within a go module is updated.
 Only one go module should be updated at a time but in some cases multiple go modules may be updated.
 In the case of multiple go modules being updated, the location of the updated go modules should be separated by a `,` and no spaces.

 For pull requests that update proto files, the scope should reflect the location of the go module within which the code will be generated (e.g. `x/ecocredit` should be the scope when updating proto files in `proto/regen/ecocredit` or `proto/regen/ecocredit/basket`).
-This is also the location of the module in which a dummy implementation will be added when implementing new features and where changes will be made when updating existing features.
-This use of scope in relation to updating proto files might change in the future.
+This is also the location of the go module in which a dummy implementation will be added when implementing new features and where changes will be made when updating existing features.
+Note, this use of scope in relation to updating proto files may change in the future.

 Examples of pull request titles using semantic commits: